+LaVonne Wahl, communication studies instructor; Ph.D.
 Shield Wallace, chemistry instructor; Ph.D.
-LaVonne Wahl, communication studies instructor; Ph.D.
 Gary Walters, computer science instructor; M.A.
 Kathleen Waymire, art instructor; Ph.D.
+Patricia Wilber, biology instructor; Ph.D.
 Shawn Wright, biology instructor/chairman; M.S.
 Rebecca Zerger, English instructor, M.A.
-Mary Jane Zimmerman, English instructor, M.A.
+Mary Jane Zimmerman, English instructor, Ph.D.
 Business Occupations Smith Brasher Hall • (505) 224-3811 Preparing students for the real world of business and profits is critical for success in today's global economy.
-Business Occupations offers students an opportunity for building business careers in a complex, fast-paced, everchanging, technology-driven, competitive, innovative, collaborative and global environment.
-Business Occupations classes may be scheduled during the day, evening, and/or Saturday and Sunday at all four TVI campuses, at arranged on-site locations, and through distance learning delivery methods.
-The Business Occupations Department Weekend Business School offers Friday evening, Saturday and Sunday classes.
+Business Occupations offers students an opportunity for building business careers in a complex, fast-paced, ever-changing, technology-driven, competitive, innovative, collaborative and global environment.
+Business Occupations classes may be scheduled during the day, evening, and/or Saturday and Sunday at all TVI campuses or instructional sites at arranged on-site locations, and through online learning.
 A minimum of 12 students is required for first term and elective courses.
 Certain courses are not offered every term.
 A student who registers for a Business Occupations program may be required to take English, reading, and/or math placement tests.
 Advanced students may earn credit for on-the-job training through cooperative education and internship courses.
 The New Mexico Two-Year/Four-Year Business Articulation Matrix and articulation agreements with several New Mexico postsecondary educational institutions offer course transfer opportunities for Business Occupations students.
-Business Occupations associate degree programs that have received national accreditation are (followed by the accrediting organization): - Accounting (Association of Collegiate Business Schools and Programs) - Business Administration (Association of Collegiate Business Schools and Programs) - Business Graphics (Association of Collegiate Business Schools and Programs) - Computer Information Systems (Association of Collegiate Business Schools and Programs) - Court Reporting (National Court Reporters Association) • E-Commerce (Association of Collegiate Business Schools and Programs) Instructional Departments - Hospitality and Tourism (Association of Collegiate Business Schools and Programs) - Office Administration (Association of Collegiate Business Schools and Programs) - Paralegal Studies (American Bar Association and Association of Collegiate Business Schools and Programs) - Pre-Management (Association of Collegiate Business Schools and Programs) Accreditation by The Higher Learning Commission requires that the Business Occupations programs identify student learning outcomes.
+Business Occupations certificate or associate degree programs that have received national accreditation are (followed by the accrediting organization): ☐ Accounting (Association of Collegiate Business Schools and Programs) ☐ Business Administration (Association of Collegiate Business Schools and Programs) ☐ Business Graphics (Association of Collegiate Business Schools and Programs) ☐ Computer Information Systems (Association of Collegiate Business Schools and Programs) ☐ Court Reporting certificate (National Court Reporters Association) ☐ E-Commerce (Association of Collegiate Business Schools and Programs) ☐ Financial Services (Association of Collegiate Business Schools and Programs) ☐ Health Information Technology (Commission on Accreditation of Allied Health Education Programs in collaboration with the American Health Information Management Association) ☐ Hospitality and Tourism (Association of Collegiate Business Schools and Programs) ☐ Office Administration (Association of Collegiate Business Schools and Programs) ☐ Paralegal Studies (American Bar Association and Association of Collegiate Business Schools and Programs) ☐ Pre-Management (Association of Collegiate Business Schools and Programs) Accreditation by The Higher Learning Commission of the North Central Association of Colleges and Schools requires that the Business Occupations programs identify student learning outcomes.
 All Business Occupations students are required to participate in outcomes assessment.
-Test scores do not affect graduation status.
+Outcomes assessment test scores do not affect graduation status.
 Associate deans have information regarding outcomes assessment testing procedures.
 All occupational courses must be passed with a minimum grade of C to meet prerequisite requirements and certificate and degree requirements.
 Challenge exams are available for many Business Occupations courses.
 Students wishing to challenge a course should contact the associate dean in their area of study.
 Business Occupations Full-Time Instructional Personnel Lois Carlson, CPA, dean; Ph.D., M.B.A.
 Susie Cutler, associate dean: M.A.